 3. Financial expense

-Financial expenses are costs spent by the organization due to interest, fees, and commissions on liabilities (including client deposit accounts, borrowings, and subordinated debt) during the reporting period.
+Financial expenses cost spent by the organization due to interest, fees, and commissions on liabilities (including client deposit accounts, borrowings, and subordinated debt) during the reporting period.

 4. Extraordinary item